Virginia AG Says He Dressed As A Rapper And Wore 'Brown Makeup' At A 1980 Party

 The statement comes after a racist photo on Gov. Ralph Northam's 1984 medical school yearbook page surfaced last week.
 The photo shows one person in blackface and another wearing a Ku Klux Klan robe.
 After apologizing for the photo, Northam later insisted he was not one of the people in it.
 Lt.
 Gov. Justin Fairfax is facing an allegation of sexual assault, which he has denied.

-Herring is a progressive Democrat whose life and career reflect Virginia's evolution from capital of the Confederacy to the only Southern state President Trump did not win in 2016.
+Herring is a progressive Democrat whose life and career reflect Virginia's evolution from capital of the Confederacy to the only Southern state that President Trump did not win in 2016.

 "This was a onetime occurrence and I accept full responsibility for my conduct," Herring said.